nikku/didi/README.md

 // use the injector API to retrieve components injector.get('car').start();

-// ...or invoke a function, injecting the arguments injector.invoke(function(car) {
+// alternatively invoke a function, injecting the arguments injector.invoke(function(car) {
   console.log('started', car);
 });

+// if you work with a TypeScript code base, retrieve
+// a typed instance of a component const car: Car = injector.get<Car>('car');

+car.start();
 ```

 For real-world examples, check out [Karma](https://github.com/karma-runner/karma) or [diagram-js](https://github.com/bpmn-io/diagram-js), two libraries that heavily use dependency injection at their core.
 You can also check out [the tests](https://github.com/nikku/didi/blob/master/test/injector.spec.js) to learn about all supported use cases.